-- "db\directory" = "bdbje": This tells the BDBJE which folder should contain the database files. - "enable\recovery\log" = "false": This tells the storage module if it should or should not keep a log of all changes to the database in a dbtxns.log file in the database directory.
-These changes are recorded at the handle level.
-The default is not to record these transactions since BDBJE has its own checkpoint/recovery system. - "bdbje\dump\on\checkpoint" = "true": This tells the storage module if it should or should not dump a copy of the entire database when a checkpoint is performed.
-When a checkpoint is performed, the BDBJE checkpoint operation is invoked, but a backup of the database is only made if this option is set to "true". - "bdbje\no\sync\on\write" = "false": This tells BDBJE to write changes to the database, but do not synchronize afterwards.
-Setting this to true improves performance, with a slight cost in reliability (which may be negated when using a journaling file system). - "bdbje\enable\status\handle" = "true": This tells the storage module to send database status information in response to a query for the 0.SITE/DB\STATUS handle, as long as that handle doesn't already exist in the database.
+- "db_directory" = "bdbje": This tells the BDBJE which folder should contain the database files. - "bdbje_no_sync_on_write" = "false": This tells BDBJE to write changes to the database, but do not synchronize afterwards.
+Setting this to true improves performance, with a slight cost in reliability (which may be negated when using a journaling file system). - "bdbje_enable_status_handle" = "true": This tells the storage module to send database status information in response to a query for the 0.SITE/DB_STATUS handle, as long as that handle doesn't already exist in the database.